 Here are some of the things you should consider or at least look into before you go.

 To some, a job that consists of you, a screen and a cup of coffee can be appealing, and rightfully so.
 I mean, wouldn’t you like to be in control of how, when, and where you work?

-While the laptop lifestyle certainly has its advantages, it comes at a price as it gets lonely pretty quickly.
+While the digital nomad lifestyle certainly has its advantages, it comes at a price as it gets lonely pretty quickly.
 Finding yourself in paradise but without friends or colleagues can be a disappointing pill to swallow.

 Working as a digital nomad means that you’re the one that has to do everything.
 Every once in a while you may want to hang out with people that are on the same learning curve.
 Sustaining the travel lifestyle is just easier if you have people in your life that get it.

-Here are some starting points for finding community:
+Here are some starting points for finding an active digital nomad community:

 - Google “digital nomad community [country]” and find specific hotspots

 - On Facebook, search “expats in [country]” to find the inside scoop of where the international or digital nomad hubs are.
 They’ll be able to point you in the direction of the local digital nomad scene.